-Praised for her “attention to orchestral colors” (OperaWire) and ability to create “lightning changes in tempo, meter, and effect” (Boston Musical Intelligencer), Lina Gonzalez-Granados began her tenure as conducting fellow of The Philadelphia Orchestra with the 2019–20 season.
+Praised for her “attention to orchestral colors” (OperaWire) and ability to create “lightning changes in tempo, meter, and effect” (Boston Musical Intelligencer), Colombian-American Lina Gonzalez-Granados began her tenure as conducting fellow of The Philadelphia Orchestra with the 2019–20 season.
 She has distinguished herself nationally and internationally as a talented young conductor of symphonic and operatic repertoire.
-Her spirted interpretations of the orchestral repertoire, as well as her dedication to highlighting new and unknown works by Latin-American composers, has earned her international recognition, most recently as a recipient of the Sphinx Medal of Excellence and the Solti Foundation US Career Assistance Award.
+Her spirted interpretations of the orchestral repertoire, as well as her dedication to highlighting new and unknown works by Latin-American composers, have earned her international recognition, most recently as a recipient of the 2021 Sphinx Medal of Excellence, the Third Prize and ECHO (European Concert Hall Organization) Special Award at La Maestra Competition, and the 2020 and 2021 Solti Foundation US Career Assistance Award.

-Winner of the Fourth Chicago Symphony Sir Georg Solti International Conducting Competition, Ms. Gonzalez-Granados became the new Solti Conducting Apprentice under the guidance of Maestro Riccardo Muti in February 2020; the position continues through June 2022.
+Winner of the Fourth Chicago Symphony Sir Georg Solti International Conducting Competition, Ms. Gonzalez-Granados became the new Solti Conducting Apprentice under the guidance of Maestro Riccardo Muti beginning in February 2020 and continuing through June 2022.
 She also holds the position of conducting fellow with the Seattle Symphony.
-The 2020–21 season includes debuts with the Los Angeles Philharmonic, the Oxford Philharmonic, the Orquesta Sinfónica de RTVE (Madrid), the Lausanne Chamber Orchestra, the Kristiansand Symphony, the Ann Arbor Symphony, the Rochester Philharmonic, the Louisiana Philharmonic, the San Antonio Symphony, the Rhode Island Philharmonic, and the Hawaii Symphony.
+The 2021–22 season highlights includes returns to the New York Philharmonic and Rochester Philharmonic, and debuts with the National Symphony, the Ann Arbor Symphony, the Gulbenkian Orchestra, the Spanish National Orchestra, the Barcelona Symphony, the Nürnberger Symphoniker, the Filarmonica Arthuro Toscanini, the Kristiansand Symphony, the Tapiola Sinfonietta, the Polish National Radio Symphony, the Orquesta del Principado de Asturias, the Orquesta Sinfónica de Castilla y León, and the Tenerife Symphony.
+She will also lead a production of Rossini’s The Barber of Seville at Dallas Opera.

 Ms. Gonzalez-Granados is an active and fervent proponent for the inclusion and development of new works for chamber and large orchestra, especially music from Latin-American composers.
 She is the artistic director of the Unitas Ensemble, a chamber orchestra she founded that performs the works of Latinx composers and provides access to free community performances for underserved communities.
 Her work with Unitas has earned her numerous community awards, most recently a Spark Boston award from the City of Boston.
 She has also commissioned multiple world, North American, and American premieres, as well as the creation and release of the Unitas Ensemble album Estaciones, recorded with the Latin Grammy-winning Cuarteto Latinoamericano.